 Financial education is available as well.
 A workshop in Washington called Money Smart is offered at some sites, including many YMCAs.
 Many agencies also partner with not for profit credit and housing counselors to provide services to consumers, including credit repair, information on budgeting, and similar services.

 Sign up for financial literacy education and personal financial management skills.
 Sessions can create measurable behavioral changes in the client, and help them understand how to use money to improve financial security and economic independence.
 Staff from the agency will provide steps to strengthen credit through case management, address negative behaviors and administer ongoing educational workshops.
+Another focus is on helping families in Washington save money on living expenses and bills.
 The financial counseling programs targets unemployed, homeless, those facing foreclosure or eviction, and low-income Latinos.

 The programs go beyond meeting basic needs.
 Workshops try to create pathways of opportunity for people across Washington.
 The financial education programs try to addresses the financial struggles of those living in poverty.
 Get the tools you need to stabilize your situation.
 Credit counselors can educate clients on helping them to reduce debt and managing their personal finances.
 Having strong finances and less debt is a critical step in the process of helping families become more self-sufficient.

 Another service is the Individual Development Account (IDA), which is an asset-building, matching funds program available in most communities in Washington.
 This program is aimed at improving the economic well being of the household, and will help them save money for the purchase of a home or pay for education or job training.